ademolab91/eve/README.md

 # eve

-Transform how businesses interact with data by building a system where non-tech savvy users can query an e-commerce database using simple, everyday language.
+Transforming how businesses interact with data by building a system where non-tech savvy users can query an e-commerce database using simple, everyday language.
 This challenge is all about bridging the gap between complex data management and intuitive user experience.

 ## Usage